v-xchen-v/sapien-starter-xc/doc/concepts/01_quick_start/01_quick_start_note.md

   - attach cameras to link or the world
   - define intrinsics/extrinsics
   - decide render/update timing

+This phase defines what exists and how it behaves physically.

 If you are building reusable framework, mentioned that this phase's work belongs to **infrastructure layer**, should be **resuable** across multiple tasks.